DFE-Digital/support-for-early-career-teachers-static/content/teach-first/year-1-how-to-design-a-coherent-curriculum/summer-week-7-mentor-materials.md

 Have a reflective conversation with your teacher, using the key questions to guide you.

-Where appropriate (or sought by your teacher) share your feedback and observations on your teacher’s development this year.
+Where appropriate (or sought by your teacher) share your feedback and observations on your teacher's development this year.

 ### Key questions and talking points